The California Assessment of Student Performance and Progress (CAASPP) System consists of the following assessments:

 The physical fitness test (PFT) for students in California schools is the FITNESSGRAM®.
 The main goal of the test is to help students in starting life-long habits of regular physical activity.

 All students in grades third – ninth and tenth - twelfth (in PE courses) take the fitness test.
-The test has six parts that show a level of fitness that offer a degree of defense against diseases that come from inactivity.
+The test has five parts that show a level of fitness that offer a degree of defense against diseases that come from inactivity.
 The test results can be used by students, teachers, and parents